 A general compulsory introductory meeting for all newly admitted graduates at the OII will be held at the beginning of the academic year in the week preceding the start of Michaelmas Term (0th week).
 During that meeting they will be introduced to the OII's Director, Director of Graduate Studies, MSc Programme Directors, and the Graduate Studies Support Team.
 This general introductory meeting will be followed by induction sessions introducing the new graduate students to OII premises, IT resources and departmental policies.
 These general meetings will be followed by separate meetings dealing with induction matters for the DPhil and MSc courses.
-In addition, students will be offered a tour of the OII and will be formally introduced to faculty members and the administration team.
+In addition, students will be formally introduced to faculty members and the administration team.